 How can you master your money in order to be intentional in other areas?
-How can you turn your money from being a challenge to your spiritual and relational goals to being an asset?
+How can you manage your money in such a way that it can aid rather than undermine your spiritual and relational goals?

+STEP ONE

-STEP ONE: Be content and faithful in little
+Be Content and Faithful in Little